etcd-io/etcd/README.md

 ### Community meetings

-etcd contributors and maintainers have monthly (every four weeks) meetings at 11:00 AM (USA Pacific) on Thursday.
+etcd contributors and maintainers meet every two weeks at 11:00 AM (USA Pacific) on Thursday.

 An initial agenda will be posted to the [shared Google docs][shared-meeting-notes] a day before each meeting, and everyone is welcome to suggest additional topics or other agendas.